mfuu/sortable-dnd/docs/guide/options.md

 | ---------- | ----------- |
 | `Function` | `undefined` |

-Customize the ghost element in drag
+Customize the ghost element in drag.

 ```js
 new Sortable(element, {